Subscribe to Body Moments Newsletter and get a FREE e-book!

 • Raise your upper body onto your elbows.

-• Bend your right knee and place the foam roller under your knee with leg in bent position.
+• Bend your right knee and put the foam roller under your knee with your leg in a bent position.
 I like to hook my foot on the inside of the foam roller for added stability.

 • Roll up and down the inner thigh by shifting your weight from one elbow to the other.